Questionable Advice: “People Used To Take Me Seriously. Then I Became A Software Vendor”

 Karma is a bitch

-These days I am less likely to be cited as an objective expert, and more likely to be quoted in some kind of he said/she said, mindless horserace type of thing.
-I get to see people on Hacker News dismissing me with the same scornful wave of the hand as I used to use while dismissing others.
-Karma certainly is a bitch, as they say.
+These days I am far less likely to be cited as an objective expert than I used to be.
+I see people on Hacker News dismissing me with the same scornful wave of the hand as I used to dismiss other vendors.
+Karma’s a bitch, as they say.
+What goes around comes around. 🥰

 I used to get very bent out of shape by this.
-“It’s not like I only care because I want to sell you something,” I would hotly protest.
-“It goes in exactly the opposite direction.
+“You act like I only care because I’m trying to sell you something,” I would hotly protest, “but it’s exactly the opposite.
 I built something because I cared.”
-I can believe that to be true with all my heart — it may even be true! but that doesn’t change the fact that vested interests can create blind spots, ones I may be unaware of.
+That may be true, but it doesn’t change the fact that vested interests can create blind spots, ones I might not even be aware of.

 And that’s ok!
 My arguments/my solutions should be sturdy enough to withstand any disclosure of personal interest. ☺️

 Some people are jerks; I can’t control that.
-But there are a few things I can do to acknowledge my bias up front, play fair, and just generally be the kind of vendor that I personally respect and prefer to deal with.
+But there are a few things I can do to acknowledge my biases up front, play fair, and just generally be the kind of vendor that I personally would be happy to work with.

 🌸 Lead with your bias.🌸